- 02/25/2022 -

 TL;DR

-Understanding CBD bioavailability is important.
+Understanding cannabinoids and bioavailability is important.
 Ultimately, bioavailability will tell you how much CBD is being absorbed by your body.
 Different kinds of products have differing levels of bioavailability, and some studies have shown that eating fatty foods before taking CBD can increase absorption.
 MCT has also shown to improve bioavailability of CBD oil.
-However, ultimately, more research is needed before we fully understand how CBD is absorbed by our bodies.
+However, ultimately, more research is needed before we fully understand how cannabinoids are absorbed by our bodies.